 - 1. Should any Party make a management decision (other than as ordered by a state or federal public health agency, a court, or by mutual consent of the Parties) regarding the operation of any facility that has been jointly funded under this Agreement, such that the facility must operate substantially below its design capacity or the facility ceases to operate prior to the end of its design life, that Party shall be deemed to have abandoned the facility.
 The Party so abandoning a facility shall reimburse the other Users for their contribution to the extent that the facility was underutilized.
 The amount of reimbursement shall be determined as follows. - a.
 For every year that the facility operated at or above two-thirds (2/3) of its design capacity (annual average), one (1) point shall be credited; - b.
-For every year that the facility operated between one-third (1/3) and two-thirds (2/3) of its design capacity, one-half (1/2) point shall be credited;
+For every year that the facility operated between one-third (1/3) and two-thirds (2/3) of its design capacity, one-half (1/2) point shall be credited; - c.
+For every year that the facility operated at less than one-third (1/3) of its design capacity, no (0) points shall be credited; - d.

-d.
 The reimbursement portion shall be: